-\ Legacy elaboration model
+\ Legacy elaboration models

-In addition to the three elaboration models outlined above, GNAT provides the elaboration model of pre-18.x versions referred to as legacy elaboration model.
-The legacy elaboration model is enabled with compiler switch -gnatH.
+In addition to the three elaboration models outlined above, GNAT provides the following legacy models:

+- Legacy elaboration-checking model available in pre-18.x versions of GNAT.
+This model is enabled with compiler switch -gnatH. - Legacy elaboration-order model available in pre-20.x versions of GNAT.
+This model is enabled with binder switch -H.